thoughtfulworks/thoughtfulworks.github.io/_posts/data/database/nosql/2024-03-02-handling-nested-json-objects-in-mongodb-and-cassandra.markdown

 # Recommended approach for nested JSON data in Cassandra

+Cassandra, being a column-family database, does not directly support nested structures in the same way as MongoDB does.
+However, there are different approaches that can be used to model nested data.

+## Denormalization over normalization

+In Cassandra, denormalization is preferred over normalization because normalization is generally not a viable option due to the following reasons:

+- **No Joins**: Cassandra does not support joins.
+Normalizing data into multiple tables would necessitate joins to reassemble the data for queries, which Cassandra cannot do.
+Normalizing data into multiple tables would necessitate joins to reassemble the data for queries, which Cassandra cannot do.
+- **Data Modeling**: Cassandra's data modeling is based on query patterns rather than data relationships.
+The recommended approach is to model our tables based on the queries you intend to run.
+This often means creating multiple, *purpose-built tables that might duplicate data*[^3].
+- **Performance**: Cassandra is optimized for high write and read throughput across distributed systems.
+Normalization would require multiple read operations from different tables to reconstruct a single object, which would be slower and more complex to handle at scale.
+- **Partitioning and clustering**: Cassandra's architecture relies heavily on partitioning data across nodes.
+Normalized data would be more difficult to partition effectively and could lead to "hotspots" - where one partition has a significantly higher load than others.

+## Recommended approaches

 When dealing with nested JSON data in Cassandra, the recommended approach typically involves:

 - **Flattening Data**: Flatten the JSON structure as much as possible to fit Cassandra's table structure, using columns for each field or using collection types (lists, sets, maps) where appropriate for minor nested data.
 - **Using User-Defined Types (UDTs)**: For semi-structured nested data that fits naturally into a hierarchical model, Cassandra's UDTs can be used.
 UDTs allow for the definition of custom types composed of multiple fields, offering a way to handle more complex data structures within the constraints of Cassandra's data model.
+- **Using Cassandra's collection types**: TODO
-- **Denormalization and Duplication**: Create multiple tables, each designed to serve specific query patterns, potentially duplicating data across these tables to ensure queries are efficient.
+- **Denormalization and Duplication**: Create multiple purpose-built tables, each designed to serve specific query patterns, potentially duplicating data across these tables to ensure queries are efficient.

 In summary, normalization is not a recommended approach for working with nested JSON data in Cassandra.
 Instead, leveraging Cassandra's strengths involves denormalizing data, thoughtfully designing tables around our application's query patterns, and using Cassandra's data types effectively to manage complex data structures within the wide-column store model.